safakozdek/Flappy-Bird/README.md

 # Flappy-Bird
- Flappy Bird implemented in Unity for learning purposes
+ Flappy Bird implemented using Unity2D for learning purposes